almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 ### Do I have to learn a JavaScript based framework?

-No you don't.
+No, you do not.
 A number of developers, myself included, do not build web applications that are heavy with JavaScript code.
 While I do know how to program with JavaScript, I do not have experience working with React, Angular, or other JavaScript based frameworks.